-This course explores the fundamentals of screenwriting as a kind of dramatic writing.
+Lecture 4, Lab 0, Units 4 Grade or P/NP option This course explores the fundamentals of screenwriting as a kind of dramatic writing.
 Students will practice the various formats used by screenwriting professionals, including script pages, and will develop a story for a feature-length screenplay.

-THE 115 INTRODUCTION TO PLAYWRITING
+THE 115A INTRODUCTION TO PLAYWRITING

-This course is designed to introduce students to the elements of writing for the stage.
+Lecture 4, Lab 0, Units 4 Grade or P/NP option This course is designed to introduce students to the elements of writing for the stage.
 Topics include discussion and analysis of dramatic structure and dramatic action, character development, and writing dialogue.
 Students will create and critique their own plays, as well as study and critique plays from established authors and productions.